Al-Birwa: Israel

 On 20 August 1948, the Jewish National Fund called for building a settlement on some of al-Birwa's lands, and on 6 January 1949, Yas'ur, a kibbutz, was established there.
 In 1950, the moshav of Ahihud was inaugurated on the village's western lands.
 According to Palestinian historian Walid Khalidi, one of al-Birwa's schools, two shrines for local sages, and three houses remained standing as of 1982.
 One of the shrines was domed and built of stone.
 Most of the structures stood amid cacti, weeds, olive and fig groves, and mulberry trees.
 Most of al-Birwa's inhabitants fled to nearby Arab towns and villages, including Tamra, Kabul, Jadeidi, Kafr Yasif, and other localities.
 In Jadeidi the refugees of al-Birwa mostly resided in a neighborhood called al-Barawneh after their village of origin or alternatively al-Kayyali after the Kayyal family, many of whom lived in the neighborhood and one of whom, Afif Kayyal, was elected mayor in the 1990s and in 2003.
 Some fled to Lebanon, and ended up in the Shatila refugee camp, in the outskirts of Beirut, where Palestinian historian Nafez Nazzal interviewed them in 1973.
 Among the refugees of al-Birwa was Mahmoud Darwish, who was born in the village in 1941 and lived part of his childhood there.

 In 1950, Tawfik Toubi, an Arab member of the Knesset, raised the issue of the internally displaced refugees of al-Birwa in the Knesset, demanding that they be allowed to return to their homes.
 Prime Minister David Ben-Gurion replied in the negative, stating, "The questioner presented the facts inaccurately.
 Birwa is an abandoned village which was destroyed in the fighting.
 Its inhabitants cooperated with Kaukji's gangs.
 The Israel Defense Forces and the government did not treat them as they deserved, but permitted them to remain in villages near Birwa, and to become residents of Israel.
 The government of Israel treats them as it does the other residents of Israel and those lacking means of subsistence.
 A special body was established to deal with these refugees, to resettle and rehabilitate them, not necessarily in their former villages, and the resettlement of the refugees in Nazareth has already begun."
 In December 1951, the village site was declared a closed military zone.

+Al-Birwa is among the Palestinian villages for which commemorative Marches of Return have taken place, typically as part of Nakba Day, such as the demonstrations organized by the Association for the Defense of the Rights of the Internally Displaced.